Rowan's Story

 Undergraduate

 My undergraduate degree is in applied and environmental geology from the University of Calgary.
 I completed an honors thesis in my final year under the supervision of Adam Pidlisecky.
-I made imaginary rocks.
 I had been working with Adam on building some electrical conductivity probes designed for a managed aquifer recharge pond in California.
 My thesis, awarded Best Undergrad Geoscience Thesis, analyzed some of the geophysics data from the pond and interrogated a pore-scale numerical model.

 Graduate